 To download the files, follow the guidance on the right of this page.

-A 'young persons' version of the course is being masterminded by Dan, our youth officer.
+A 'young persons' version of the course has been masterminded by Dan, our youth officer.
 For details, see here.

-The six-session course may be offered by your local church during the weeks leading up to Easter - Lent begins on Ash Wednesday which is on 1st March 2017.
+The six-session course may be offered by your local church during the weeks leading up to Easter - Lent began on Ash Wednesday which was on 1st March 2017.

 Bishop Richard writes:

 I’d like to begin by thanking all the folk who have contributed to this year’s course – it really has been a labour of love!
 All the authors give their particular ‘takes’ on different aspects of the Bible but now it’s all come together it’s very clear that God has been inspiring individual contributors.
 The result is a course that is much more cohesive than one might have expected, centred around the message that God really does want us to listen!

 When we first started thinking about 'Year of the Bible' we hoped that, as part of the diocesan commitment to know, love and follow Jesus, everybody in Sussex might have an opportunity to find an activity that helps him/her to develop an ongoing engagement with the Bible and learn a new way of understanding its texts, so that they may more fully respond to the call of God.